5.16 Student Discipline and Appeals

 If an appeal is referred to the student conduct panel:

-- Proceedings will be closed to all but members of the panel, the respondent, the complainant, if applicable, the vice chancellor for student affairs, a note taker appointed by the chairperson, support person/advisor and pertinent witnesses.
+• Proceedings will be closed to all but the members of the panel, the respondent, the respondent’s support person, the complainant, the complainant’s support person, witnesses called to testify, the vice chancellor for student affairs and a note taker appointed by the chairperson.
+Legal counsel for the college may also be present as a silent party to the proceedings.

-- Prior to the hearing, both the respondent and complainant will be notified in writing of the date and time of the hearing and be given similar and timely access to information that will be used by the panel during the hearing.
+• Prior to the hearing, the respondent, and any complainant will be notified in writing of the date and time of the hearing and be given similar and timely access to information that will be used by the panel during the hearing.

-- Both the respondent and complainant may be present during the hearing.
-Upon request from the complainant, arrangements will be made so that the complainant and the respondent are not in the room at the same time.
-The complainant’s presence is not a prerequisite to conducting a hearing.
+• The respondent, and any complainant may be present during the hearing.
+Arrangements may be made so that the complainant and the respondent are not in the room at the same time.
+The only party required to be present is the party who filed the appeal.

-- The respondent and complainant, if applicable, will have the opportunity to make an opening statement.
-The respondent and complainant are not required to testify at a hearing, and no inference will be drawn from the failure to testify.
-The respondent and complainant will have equal opportunities to offer testimony and other evidence at the hearing.
+• The appealing party will have the opportunity to make an opening statement.
+No party is required to testify at a hearing and no inference will be drawn from the failure to testify.

-- Following the hearing, by majority vote, the panel will provide a written decision to the vice chancellor for student affairs within five (5) college business days from the hearing.
-If the panel finds that a violation occurred, the written decision will include recommended sanctions.
+• Following the hearing, by majority vote, the panel may affirm, vacate or modify the student conduct administrator’s decision in whole or in part.
+The panel will submit their written decision to the vice chancellor for student affairs within five (5) college business days from the date of the hearing.

 Chancellor Review

-The respondent or complainant may request that the chancellor review the vice chancellor for student affairs’ decision from an appeal hearing only where the sanction imposed is expulsion or a suspension of more than ten (10) college business days.
-The request must be made within five (5) college business days of the vice chancellor’s decision.
-The request for review must be made in writing to the vice chancellor for student affairs.
-If the respondent or complainant, if applicable, chooses not to seek a review or does not request a review by the appropriate date, the decision of the vice chancellor for student affairs will go into effect as specified.
+The respondent may request that the chancellor review the vice chancellor for student affairs’ decision from an appeal hearing only where the sanction imposed is expulsion or a suspension of more than ten (10) college business days.
+The request for chancellor review must be made in writing to the vice chancellor for student affairs within five (5) college business days of the vice chancellor for student affairs’ decision.
+If the respondent chooses not to seek a review or does not request a review by the appropriate date, the decision of the vice chancellor for student affairs will go into effect as specified.

 Any request for review by the chancellor shall include the following:

-- Any other information the person requesting the review believes is important.
+• any other information the person requesting the review believes is relevant.

-- Deny the request if a proper basis for review has not been identified; or,
+• deny the request if a proper basis for review has not been met.

 Chancellor Review Appeal Extensions

-- The request for an extension must be made in writing to the vice chancellor for student affairs and include documentation supporting the reason for the needed extension such as an obituary notice, doctor’s note, etc.
+• The request for an extension must be made in writing to the vice chancellor for student affairs and include documentation supporting the reason for the needed extension such as an obituary notice, doctor’s note, verification of disability, etc.

-- The decision of vice chancellor for student affairs concerning a request for a time extension to submit a request for a review by the chancellor shall be final.
+• The decision of the vice chancellor for student affairs concerning a request for a time extension to submit a request for a review by the chancellor shall be final.

 The chancellor may appoint a person to act for the chancellor concerning any process set forth in this section.